 Students are expected to perform at a level that leads to academic and clinical achievement.
-Students who fail to meet the standards of satisfactory progress will be placed on probation.
-These students will be required to meet with a designated academic advisor to discuss factors interfering with their progress and develop an individual plan for success.
+Students who fail to meet the standards of satisfactory progress will be placed on student success plan.
+These students will be required to meet with a designated academic advisor and the Student Success Coordinator to discuss factors interfering with their progress and develop an individual plan for success.